-Elizabeth is currently a PhD candidate in the English Department at Harvard University and a Mellon Fellow at the Council for European Studies at Columbia University.
-Her work is on modern drama and phenomenology.
-Her dissertation, Somnambulist Drama: Boredom on and of the Stage, 1887-1963, examines the symbiotic histories of theatrical innovation and boring aesthetics from Maeterlinck to Beckett.
+Elizabeth is a Mellon Fellow at the Council for European Studies at Columbia University where she serves as the Literature Editor of EuropeNow.
+She is also a PhD candidate in the English Department at Harvard University.
+Her dissertation, Bored to Life: Affect, Audience, and the Modern Stage, examines the symbiotic histories of theatrical innovation and boring aesthetics from Maeterlinck to Beckett.

 Martin Puchner is Professor of English and Comparative Literature at Harvard University and the Director of the Mellon School for Theater and Performance Research.
 After studying philosophy, history, and literature at the University of Konstanz, the Università di Bologna, UC Santa Barbara, and UC Irvine, he earned a Ph.D. at Harvard University in 1998.
 He has taught English and comparative literature at Columbia University since 1998 before moving to Harvard University in the summer of 2010.